snobear/nmapvis/README.md

 ## Usage

-The UI should (hopefully :)) be intuitive, but if not:
+The UI *should* be intuitive, but if not:

 - Click `Upload nmap scan results` button to import an nmap results xml file.
 - Exit import modal and results will populate.